JuliaDynamics/NetworkDynamics.jl/docs/src/sparsity_detection.md

 - Dense networks or small systems may not see significant speedup
 - Ensure you're using a solver that can exploit sparsity (e.g., `Rodas5P`, `FBDF`)

-The sparsity detection feature requires the `SparseConnectivityTracer.jl` package, which is automatically loaded as a conditional dependency when needed.
+The sparsity detection feature requires the `SparseConnectivityTracer.jl` package, which needs to be loaded manually!